+The potential to use law to address injustice and inequity and to challenge and change law that perpetuates inequity is fundamental to the health of our communities and the operation of our health care delivery systems.
+Addressing public health through an equity lens expands the focus of public health efforts to upstream inequalities that profoundly affect health — inequality in income, education, safe neighborhoods, access to healthy foods and more.
 In September 2016, hundreds of officials, policymakers, lawyers, practitioners and advocates in public health and other sectors from across the country convened in Washington, D.C. for the National Public Health Law Conference.
-Attendees gathered to learn how law and policy can be used to improve health equity and access to care; and to examine the opportunities for, and benefits of, cross-sector collaboration.
-The recently published symposium edition of JLME is dedicated to examining some of the critical topics discussed at the conference.
-All of the articles are now available for download
+Officials, experts, practitioners, lawyers and advocates shared strategies on how law and policy can be used to improve health equity and access to care; and examined the opportunities for, and benefits of, cross-sector collaboration.
+The recently published symposium edition of the Journal of Law, Medicine & Ethics is dedicated to examining some of the critical topics discussed at the conference.
+All of the articles are now available for download.

 Join the Network for Public Health Law, the National Association of School Nurses, and experts in the fields of public health, law, and education to explore important issues related to the role of school nursing in public health, including: